-(9) Policy on the housing of guests and others not assigned to the student housing or not regularly associated with the institution of higher education
+Policy on housing of guests and others not assigned to the student housing or not regularly associated with the institution of higher education

-Guest apartments in residence halls are available for use by campus guests, which may include any of the following: speaker series guests; campus clubs and organizations guests; Housing and Food Services administration guests; Chancellor's guests; and student's parents (during an on-campus emergency situation).
+Guest apartments in residence halls are available for use by campus guests, which may include any of the following: speaker series guests; campus clubs and organizations guests; Housing and Food Services administration guests; CEO/Dean/Provost's guests; and student's parents (during an on-campus emergency situation).
 The guest apartment is not to be used for students or for handling student emergency situations.
 Questionable guests must be pre-approved by the Housing and Food Services administrative office.

-Guests may stay in the apartment for a maximum of a two-week stay, unless the Housing and Food Services administrative office authorizes a longer stay.
+Guests may stay in the apartment for a maximum of a twoweek stay, unless the Housing and Food Services administrative office authorizes a longer stay.